-It was noted that there was ‘dramatic improvement of such
+It was noted that there was ‘dramatic improvement of such features

-when the patient resumed aspartame products’.
+resumed aspartame products’.

 Emotional Disorders – a recent study by Dr RG Walton showed a

-Epilepsy – American aviation publications have issued
+Epilepsy – American aviation publications have issued warnings

-reporting grand mal seizures.
+mal seizures.
 This was confirmed by a 1969 study by Dr H Waisman after

 5 out of 7 infant primates suffered grand mal seizures during aspartame

 The Food Standards Agency in Britain

-has said that; ‘an adult would have to consume 14 cans of a sugar free drink every
+has said that; ‘an adult would have to consume 14 cans of a sugar

-that the sweetener was used at the maximum permitted level,
+and assuming that the sweetener was used at the maximum permitted level,

 before there would be an appreciable health risk’.